mnl-lab/GraphVizFX/README.md

 ## Requirements

-- Java 17 or higher
+- Java 21 or higher
-- JavaFX 17.0.6 or higher
+- JavaFX 21.0.2
-- Maven 3.6+ (for building)
+- Maven (for building)

 ## Building